Privacy Policy

 7. Who your information is shared with

-We will never sell or trade your personal data.
-We may share personal data with subcontractors or suppliers who provide us with services for the purposes of completing tasks and providing services to you on our behalf.
-These third parties (called processors) are processing your personal data on our behalf and under our instructions.
-When we work with other organisations in this way, we always set up a written contract as set out in UK GDPR with them to protect your data.
-We may also share your personal data with third parties that they do not act on our behalf (HMRC services for example).
+We may share your personal data with trusted third parties (processors) who help us deliver services.
+When we work with other organisations in this way, we always set up a written contract with them to protect your data, as set out in UK GDPR and DUAA .
+We may also share your personal data with third parties who do not act on our behalf (HMRC services for example).

 - process your payments.
 If you use a credit or debit card to donate, buy a membership or purchase something from us we will pass your credit card details securely to our payment provider